-Tristen Hall has conducted qualitative and mixed methods research and program evaluation in the CU Department of Family Medicine since 2014, and previously worked as a community health promotion program evaluator.
-Her focus is on improving delivery of primary care services and the intersection between primary care and public health.
-She is a PhD Candidate in Health & Behavioral Sciences and holds a Master of Public Health from Michigan State University.
+Tristen Hall has conducted qualitative and mixed methods research and program evaluation in the CU Department of Family Medicine since 2014, and previously worked as a community health program evaluator.
+Her focus is on primary care team wellness and more broadly, improving and innovating delivery of primary care services.
+She received her PhD in Health & Behavioral Sciences from the University of Colorado Denver and holds a Master of Public Health from Michigan State University.

 Social Determinants of Health Expert(she/her/hers)

-Anne Nederveld, MD, MPH, is an Internal Medicine/Pediatrics trained physician who has lived and worked in Grand Junction for the past fifteen years.She has practiced primary care medicine in both private practice and safety net settings, currently working at a Federally Qualified Health Center.
+Anne Nederveld, MD, MPH, is an Internal Medicine/Pediatrics trained physician who has lived and worked in Grand Junction since 2005.She has practiced primary care medicine in both private practice and safety net settings, currently working at a Federally Qualified Health Center.
 In 2017, she completed a primary care research fellowship through the University of Colorado.
 She is currently an assistant professor in the Department of Family Medicine at CU and is the director of a Western Slope Practice-based Research Network (Partners Engaged in Achieving Change in Health Network, or PEACHnet) as well as leading and participating in other community engaged research projects in Western Colorado.
 Her primary research interests are in obesity and diabetes treatment and prevention as well as exploring the effects of social determinants of health on practice strategies and health outcomes.